Latest revision: Cabinet Order No. 127 of March 31, 2017

 (iii)the supplier or supplying country of the goods;

-(iv)the circumstances under which the applicant falls under a person having an interest in the Japanese industry, as provided for in paragraph (1) of Article 5;
+(iv)the circumstances under which the applicant is regarded as being the person having an interest in the Japanese industry, as provided for in paragraph (1) of Article 5;

-(vi)if the applicant requests that any part of the matters stated in the document or the whole or part of the evidence produced (hereinafter in this Article referred to as “evidence, etc.”) be treated as confidential, that fact and the reason therefor;
+(vi)if the applicant requests that any part of the matters stated in the document or the whole or part of the evidence submitted (hereinafter in this Article referred to as “evidence, etc.”) be treated as confidential, this request and the reason therefor;

 (vii)details of support given by the producers, etc. concerned or the labor unions concerned for the applicant’s request prescribed in paragraph (4) of Article 8 of the Act;